 Wi-Fi-based proximity

-Wi-Fi proximity detects customer presence when a device connects to, or is recognized by, a store’s Wi-Fi network.
-Wi-Fi proximity also enables retailers to send personalized messages to customers based on their presence in the store.
-It is often used to identify repeat visitors and support service-oriented flows such as queue management or pickup coordination.
+Wi-Fi proximity marketing detects customer presence when a device connects to a store’s Wi-Fi network.
+It’s often used to identify repeat visitors and support service flows such as queue management or pickup coordination.

 Proximity marketing examples in retail

-- Entry-triggered promotions A customer enters a geofenced area and receives a limited-time offer or targeted offer encouraging an immediate visit.
+Entry-triggered promotions: a customer enters a geofenced area and receives a limited-time offer to encourage an immediate visit.

-- In-store promotions Customers receive location-based in store promotions, such as discounts or flash sales, triggered as they move through specific areas of the physical store.
+In-store flash sales: customers get location-triggered discounts as they move through specific areas of the store.

-- In-store recommendations Beacons trigger contextual product suggestions or targeted offers while the customer is browsing a specific category.
+In-store product recommendations: Bluetooth beacons trigger product suggestions while the customer is browsing a specific category.

-- Curbside pickup automation Arrival near the store triggers a message confirming order preparation, reducing wait times.
+Curbside pickup automation: arrival near the store triggers a confirmation that the order is ready, cutting wait times.

 Proximity push notifications: strengths and limitations